-Non-discrimination/
+Non-discrimination

-Members of staff are the most valuable resource at Schmidt Hammer Lassen Architects.
-We believe that diversity supports an innovative work environment with world class architecture as a result.
-The staff of employees today counts 20 different nationalities and a distribution of sex of 45 % women and 55%.
-We focus on competencies and skills at any recruitment and internal promotion within the organization.
+Members of staff are the most valuable resource at Schmidt Hammer Lassen.
+We believe that diversity supports an innovative work environment with excellent architecture as a result.
+The staff of employees today counts around 20 different nationalities with an almost equal gender distribution.
+We focus on competencies and skills at any recruitment and internal promotion within the organisation.